Pictured above (left to right): Harold E. Johnson, Mark Schulz, Mayor Duane Poppe, Larry Stelmach, and Anne Zelenak.

 Our community is a legally established City under the laws of Minnesota.
 The Mayor serves a two-year term and four Council members serve staggered four-year terms.
 City elections are held in the fall of even numbered years.
-Council members serve at-large; there are no wards in the City of Osseo.
+Council members serve at-large; there are no wards or districts in the City of Osseo.

 The four Council members and Mayor are responsible for approving operating and capital improvement budgets, employing City workers, establishing City policies, regulations and ordinances, maintaining public facilities, and planning the City's future.

 Mayor Duane Poppe, term expires 12/31/16

 Phone: 763.424.3707 - Email: firstname.lastname@example.org

 City Council Mission Statement